-Therefore, let’s examine which is better for bodybuilding, almond milk or skim milk.
+Therefore, let’s examine which is better for bodybuilding.

 Skim milk is better for bodybuilding than almond milk due to its higher percentage of protein and carbohydrates.
 The extra carbs can help fuel exercise performance and the added protein may help rebuild damaged muscle.

-- Skim milk has 733% more protein per one cup serving than almond milk.
+- Skim milk has 733% more protein per one cup.
+Almond milk is much lighter in protein.

-- Skim milk has 260% more carbohydrates per one cup serving than almond milk.
+- Skim milk has 260% more carbohydrates per one cup serving.

 For people who have celiac disease or wish to follow a gluten free diet the goal is clear cut, avoid gluten.
 Therefore, let’s answer which one is gluten free.